Kameyama Castle (Okayama)

-The castle was bulit by Nakayama Nobutada in the Tenbun period.
+The castle was built by Nakayama Nobutada in the Tenbun period (1532–1555).
 In 1559, Ukita Naoie killed Nakayama Nobumasa by order of Uragami Munekage.
 Then Naoie moved Ukita clan's main bastion from Shinjōyama castle.
 Naoie expanded his territory based in the castle.
 In 1570, Naoie started remodeling Okayama castle and moved from the castle in 1573.

 Soon after the Honnō-ji Incident, Hashiba Hideyoshi stopped and stayed in the castle on his way back to Kyoto to fight Akechi Mitsuhide's army.